guillaumeblaquiere/serverless-sql/README.md

 The process is the following
 1. The database engine starts when the container starts.
 The data are loaded from Cloud Storage, gunzip and untar
 2. The database engine runs in the container and use the data loaded in the memory of the container
-3. When the container is stoped (signals TERM or INT received), the data are tar and gzip and sent to Cloud Storage
+3. When the container is stopped (signals TERM or INT received), the data are tar and gzip and sent to Cloud Storage

 The use of the HTTP endpoint is described in the "Communication between the 2 parties" section